 What are the most common uses of Java?

-Well, Java can be utilized to build robust applications with compatibility that extends to single computer use, or across multiple servers, platforms, and other web-based clients in an online environment.
-Java can also be used to create small application modules called applets, either as standalone applications or as part of a bigger project (like a web page).
-In programming jargon, applet usually refers to a small application with unique functionality that is part of a larger program, widget, or plugin.
+Well, Java can be used to build robust applications with compatibility that extends from single-computer use to multiple servers, platforms, and other web-based clients in an online environment.
+Java can also be used to create small application modules called applets, either as standalone applications or as part of a larger project (such as a web page).
+In programming jargon, an applet usually refers to a small application with unique functionality that is part of a larger program, widget, or plugin.

 Here are some of the main Java highlights: